SeamlessDistribution/SeamlessDistribution.github.io/merchant/reference/signup.md

 ---
 layout: default
-title: SEQR Integration Sign up
+title: Glase Integration Sign up
-description: SEQR Integration Sign up
+description: Glase Integration Sign up
 ---

 # Get login credentials

-You need to [contact](/contact) SEQR to get reseller ID and password.
+You need to [contact](/contact) Glase to get reseller ID and password.
 With these you call the registerTerminal API request to receive a terminal ID.
 Then the terminal ID and password can be used to make payment requests.

-Notice: on production environment SEQR Customer Service provides with credentials.
+Notice: on production environment Glase Customer Service provides with credentials.
 For POS a merchant is provided with resellerId for each one shop.

-# SEQR test credentials
+# Glase test credentials

 Example terminal context, that can be used before contacting us:
 {% highlight python %}